 Stickers is a category that I could definitely go down a rabbit hole with.
 From D&D related stickers that kids want to decorate phones, laptops, and notebooks with to stickers that you use in-game (see my article!!), they are a great stocking stuffer that lets your kids customize everything!
 Here’s some suggestions to get you started!

 Fantasy themed school gear

 There is also themed school gear!
 It maybe isn’t exactly D&D, but, if your kid is into dragons, knights, and so on, getting them a fun new backpack or lunch box to match lets them show off a bit at school!

-Giving your kids the option to decorate their room with some of their TTRPG personality can help them feel like the space is their own.
-I have a section on baby room decor, but for older kids or just around the house, I really liked the Works of Whimsy selection (etsy store link!), especially the door corners (the displacer kitten one is my favorite)!
+Giving your kids the option to decorate their room with some of their tabletop RPG personality can help them feel like the space is their own.
+I really liked the Works of Whimsy selection, especially the door corners (the displacer kitten one, pictured below, is my favorite)!

-If your kid is into accessorizing, there’s lots of scarves, pins, hair ties, headbands, and more that come with D&D patterns or a dice theme.
+There’s lots of scarves, pins, hair ties, headbands, and more that come with D&D patterns or a dice themes!

 My first shoutout is to TheDaiseyDragon.
-They make beautiful scarves bedazzled with D&D related gear (charms, dice, etc).
-When they post a new creation, it goes fast, so keep an eye out!
+She makes beautiful scarves bedazzled with D&D related charms (pictured here) and awesome keychains – when she posts a new creation, they sometimes go really fast, so keep an eye out!

-For young kids, having soap in the shape of a dragon can be a lot of fun at bathtime, and then for older kids, soap or bath bombs with dice hidden inside can be a cool prize to uncover!
+Having soap in the shape of a dragon is just plain fun, but then, there’s also soap or bath bombs with dice hidden inside can be a cool prize to uncover too!